Data tracking

 • Once a user deletes their cookies and clears local storage, we lose their tracking data.
 If a user revisits the same website, they will effectively be a new user.
 This behavior is intended.

-• A client-generated visitor ID shouldn’t contain personally identifiable information (PII).
+• A client-generated client ID shouldn’t contain personally identifiable information (PII).

 FAQ